Sagar2006/ANGEN/README.md

 ## How It Works

 1. **Start the Application:**
-   Run ANGEN to open the main Tkinter window.
+   Run `app_gemini.py` to open the main Tkinter window.

 2. **Begin Selection:**
    Click the "Start" button to bring up the selection screen.